 The aster is a flowering plant in the large Asteraceae family that includes the chrysanthemum, dahlia, and daisy.
 Its flower heads consist of radiating rays around a dense central disk of tiny florets.

-You may be familiar with the blue, pink, and purple shades commonly found in late summer to fall gardens.
 But, did you know that asters are also available in white?

 Read on for 11 white aster varieties that are sure to add interest to beds, borders, large containers, meadows, rockeries, and woodlands.

 The false aster cultivar ‘Snowbank,’ Boltonia asteroides var. latisquama ‘Snowbank,’ aka false chamomile, is a US native perennial for growers in Zones 4 to 9.
 It thrives in a full sun location, with medium to moist, well-draining soil.
 It tolerates dense clay, salt, and some over-saturation.